What is Hess’s Law?

 Why is Hess law important?

 Hess’s law allows the enthalpy shift (even if it can not be determined directly) to be estimated for a reaction.
-This is achieved by carrying out simple algebraic operations based on the chemical equation of reactions using values previously defined for the formation enthalpies.
+This is achieved by carrying out simple algebraic operations based on the chemical equation of reactions using values previously defined for the formation of enthalpies.

 What does Hess’s law state?

-The Hess’ law states that in a chemical reaction, the change of enthalpy (i.e. the heat of reaction under constant pressure) is independent of the direction between the original and final states.
+The Hess’s law states that in a chemical reaction, the change of enthalpy (i.e. the heat of reaction under constant pressure) is independent of the direction between the original and final states.
 The law of Hess requires the change in enthalpy ( Δ H) for a reaction to be determined even though it can not be directly measured.